Shak Vorta Recipe | Saag Ghota | Mashed Greens

 Instructions

-• Heat a wok on a gas stove.
-Once hot, add approximately 250ml of water and cover the wok with a lid.
+• Place a wok on a gas stove and let it heat up.
+Once hot, add water as required (approximately 250ml).
+Cover the wok with a lid.

-• Open the lid and stir the greens to ensure they are boiling properly.
+• Open the lid and stir it again to check if it has boiled properly.

-• If desired, you can enhance the flavor by adding masoor dal or red lentils when cooking with spinach or other greens besides chickpea greens.
-Additionally, you can thicken the paste by adding rice flour if desired.
+(Pro tip: If desired, you can add masoor dal or red lentils to this dish when cooking with only spinach or any other greens apart from chickpea greens.
+It adds great taste.
+You can also add rice flour to thicken the paste, if desired.)

-• Open the lid and check if there is a small amount of water remaining in the wok.
-Use a smasher or a steel bowl to gently mash the greens.
-Keep the gas flame on low to medium heat.
-It's important to retain some water content in the mashed greens for a perfect sauté.
+• Once again, open the lid and check if there is a little bit of water remaining in the wok.
+Use a smasher to gently mash the greens.
+Keep the gas flame low to medium.
+You can also use a steel bowl to mash them.

 • Heat another wok on the gas stove and add 2 and a half spoons of oil to sauté the mashed greens.

-• When the oil is hot, add grated garlic and lightly sauté them.
+• When the oil is hot, add the grated garlic and sauté it lightly for 2 to 3 seconds.

 • Once the garlic turns slightly red, add the mashed greens and increase the flame.
-Stir the ingredients until the water is completely reduced, sautéing for about 5 minutes.
+Stir all the ingredients until the water is completely reduced.
+Stir it for 5 minutes.

 • At this point, add less than a tablespoon of salt and mix it well with the mashed greens.

-• The mashed greens are almost ready, having turned into a smooth, mushy paste.
+• The mashed greens are almost ready.
+You’ll notice that they have turned into a smooth, mushy paste.

-• Transfer the Shak vorta to a bowl and garnish it with a green chili and a slice of lemon.
+• Transfer Shak vorta to a bowl and garnish with a green chili and a slice of lemon.
+Serve it with steamed rice, paratha, roti or chapati.

 Video